- Activity Level: high

 Due to their independent nature, a novice dog owner may find it difficult to handle an Akita without some training as well.
 With the help of a professional dog trainer, the transition will be a smooth one for both you and your new puppy.

 The Akita has a very soft and dense undercoat and an outer coat that is straight and coarse.
-This breed requires weekly brushing to help keep it clean and remove dead hair.
-It will lose its coat twice a year, in the spring and fall.
+This breed requires weekly brushing to help keep their coat clean and remove dead hair.
+They will lose their coat twice a year, in the spring and fall.
 This is when daily brushing is particularly important to help remove the loose fur.

 Regularly checking ears on a weekly basis and carefully cleaning your dog’s ears as needed can help prevent ear infections.
 You also want to practice good dental care for dogs to protect them from painful dental diseases later in life.
 Using an enzyme toothpaste or brushing their teeth every day is ideal.